ibm-cloud-docs/vpc/data-portability.md

 ### Exporting customer data for networking services
 {: #networking-services-data-exporting}

-There is no direct "export" feature for networking configurations, but you can gather details manually.
+No direct "export" feature exists for networking configurations, but you can gather details manually.
 Depending on your needs, you can use the IBM Cloud CLI to retrieve configurations for resources, or interact programmatically with the IBM Cloud API to pull configurations.
 {: important}

 Exporting an IBM Cloud networking service configuration to another cloud platform involves a series of steps, each requiring careful attention to ensure that the configurations are replicated properly on the destination platform.
-Here's a general outline of the process and what you need to know:
+The following section is a general outline of the process and what you need to know:

 1. Assess the IBM Cloud networking service configurations.
 First, identify the services that you want to migrate.
-This can include services like Virtual Private Cloud (VPC), load balancers, VPNs, flow logs, subnets, and so on.
+These services can include Virtual Private Cloud (VPC), load balancers, VPNs, flow logs, subnets, and so on.
 1. Prepare the target cloud platform.
 Each cloud provider has its own set of networking features.
 Before starting the migration, you must understand the network setup of the destination platform by researching equivalent services in the target cloud.
 Then, check compatibility.
 Some feature might need to be reconfigured due to differences in cloud architectures.
 1. Replicate the configuration manually or by using tools.
 For example, use the UI, CLI, or API of the destination cloud provider to re-create the network configuration.
 Automation tools can be used to script out infrastructure and export configurations between cloud environments, assuming the network services are comparable.
 1. Migrate your network services by exporting your DNS records and setting them up in the DNS service of the new platform.
-You'll also need to manually recreate firewall configurations and security groups, ensuring the same security rules are applied.
+You also need to manually re-create firewall configurations and security groups, ensuring the same security rules are applied.
 For load balancers, transfer the necessary configurations and ensure that behaviors like port forwarding and SSL settings are replicated in the target platform’s service.
 Additionally, establish any private network connections, such as VPNs or equivalents on the new platform.
 1. Test the configuration.
-To verify connectivity, ensure all network resources, including VPC, subnets, security groups, and routing tables, are properly set up and communicate as expected.
-Test DNS resolution, if applicable, to ensure that your domain names are pointing correctly.
+To verify connectivity, make sure that all network resources, including VPC, subnets, security groups, and routing tables, are properly set up and communicate as expected.
+Test DNS resolution, if applicable, to make sure that your domain names are pointing correctly.
 Also, check load balancer and VPN connections to make sure traffic flows as expected and that you have secure access to your services.

 #### Exporting network services data by using the console
 {: #networking-services-ui-data-export}